 9. Once cooked, allow the dhoklas to cool slightly and cut them into squares or diamonds.

-10. For the tempering – Heat the oil and add the mustard seeds to it.
+10. For the tempering – Heat the oil in a separate saucepan and add the mustard seeds to it.
 Once the seeds stop popping, switch off the heat and add the green chilies to it.
 Slowly spread this mixture on to the dhoklas.
-Garnish with coriander (and desiccated coconut if you have some) and serve them with any dip or sauce.
+Garnish with coriander (and desiccated coconut if you wish) and serve them with any dip or sauce.